JackieXie168/grokking_algorithms/GROK-5-HashTables/README.md

 [3]: ––> ["firstName": "Steve"] ––> ["lastName": "Jobs"]
 ```

-When `hashTable["lastName"]` is called, firstly hashing capabilities of the table engage and calculate the index of the content.
+When `hashTable["lastName"]` is called, the key is hashed and the index (`3`) sets in.
 But here's the catch – 3rd bucket has two linked items.
 So the second round will be to step through the list and match the corresponding key.
 After "lastName" was matched, "Jobs" is returned.

+## Hash Sets

-### Applying Hash Tables
+## Applying Hash Tables

-### Hash Tables Internals: Implementation
+## Hash Tables Internals: Implementation

 Swift dictionary is itself a hash-table.

-### Analysing Effectiveness
+## Analysing Effectiveness

+---

+## Recap Bullets

+- `hash function` and a `(bucket)array` are the main components of a hash-table;
+-